Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/client-minutes/client-meeting-mar-1130am.md

 	-consider choosing an ideal font and size.
 	- it needs to be readable and easy to interpret.
 	- test the font for yourself and ensure that it is easy to read
+    - include %'s in the graph
+- look into the graphing of the sharing page and how it will be implemented.
+How data will be illustrated.

+- Discussion board is good- implement the TA's changes and it will be good to go